-The Non-Traditional Student Center office, located in 106-B Student Services/Classroom Building, provides support and assistance for the non-traditional male and female students at Missouri Western.
-Programming on issues relevant to adult students is planned each semester through the Counseling Center.
+The Non-Traditional Student Center office, located in 106-B Student Services/Class-room Building, provides support and assistance for the non-traditional male and female students at Missouri Western.

 "Considering College: A Day-Long Seminar for Adult Men and Women," designed especially for adults considering coming to college for the first time or returning to college after several years absence, is scheduled approximately one week before registration each semester.
-Participants opportunity to talk with other men and women who are attending Missouri Western, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition.
+Participants have the opportunity to talk with other men and women who are attending Missouri Western, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition.
 This program is offered free of charge.